 The square metal plugs feel cold and solid in touch, and as the cable itself are on the thicker side of things.
 Both ends are little longer and thicker than the original counterparts from the Nexus cable.
 None of this I found obstructive, and it enforces the premium build quality feeling that you get from playing with this cable.
-Cable is strong, although untested, I feel it could support my weight, and survive being trapped in between a door and a frame multiple times without breaking the internal wires.
+The cable is strong, although untested, I feel it could support my weight and survive being trapped in between a door and a frame multiple times without breaking the internal wires.

 Overall the build quality is solid, and I’m confident that cable will last a long time.

 This comes with a single and a rather obvious disadvantage.
 This is not a travel cable.
 It is hard to compact the cable, and it will take most space inside your pocket.
 Consider getting much shorter cable if you want one to travel with you.
 This cable is a domestic affair.

 Nexus 6P is not set for the Quick Charge, therefore I was not able to test the cable against the QC claims listed.
 Cable was supporting 1200mA current while charging my device, possibly hitting even more as Ampere app doesn’t add the power draw.
 Neither cable, charger or phone gets excessively hot during the charging process.
 The USB-C plug has a nice and tight fit, I was able to rotate the device and swing it by the cable without dropping the phone.
 Since Nexus 6P has no QC compatibility I’m unable to verify the claims, however, both cables perform in the same way whether connected to QC or a standard USB.